bitshifter/objectpool/README.md

 pool memory for this purpose to avoid polluting CPU caches with objects which are deleted and thus no longer in use.

-Initially the MemoryPoolBlock was using bitflags with popcount intrinsics to track occupancy but profiling (on x86_64) showed this to be slower than just using indices to the next free entry.

 This class is not designed with exceptions in mind as most game code avoids using exceptions.